 In Western countries, Panasonic is probably best known for making televisions and microwaves.
 In Japan, they are known for making some kick-ass rice cookers.
 They were also the first company to introduce induction heating rice cookers to the market way back in 1988.

-The inner pot itself is made of seven different layers.
+The inner pot is made of seven different layers, each with its own purpose.
 The most outer layer is made of copper for better heat conductivity.
-Since copper is a highly magnetic material, the use of induction heating transforms the entire pot itself into a source of heat, which further helps to promote even consistent heating.
+The pot itself is made mainly of a magnetic stainless steel, which (with the help of induction heating) transforms the entire pot itself into a heating element.
+This helps promote consistent heating from all angles, and more evenly cooked rice.

 The inner most layer is made of a diamond ceramic material which provides a durable, non-stick surface that is also scratch resistant.
 This means that you can wash rice directly inside the pot without worry about damaging the coating.
 It also makes cleaning up a breeze.